Pasta che Sardi Pasta with Sardines

 - ½ cup pecorino, grated

-Bring purified water to a simmer over medium heat add salt and fennel.
+Bring purified water to a simmer over medium-low heat 175ᵒF and the fennel.
 Simmer for 15 to 20 minutes until tender (do not boil).
 Drain, reserving the water to cook the pasta.
 Squeeze the fennel to remove the excess moisture and chop coarsely.

-Remove tiny scales and gently pull off the heads.
+Remove any obvious scales from the sardines and gently pull off the heads.
 The internal organs in the main cavities of the body will come away with the heads.
-Using kitchen sheers cut down thru the bellies and layout flat.
+Using kitchen shears cut down through the bellies and layout flat.
+Reserve larger pieces for garnish.

-In the gourmet skillet, sauté the onion in olive oil over medium heat 300ᵒF until tender, about 3 to 4 minutes.
+In the gourmet skillet, sauté the onion in olive oil over medium heat 275ᵒF until tender, about 3 to 4 minutes.
 Stir occasionally.

-While the sardines are cooking preheat the oven to 375ᵒF, and bring the fennel flavored water to a boil, add the pasta and cook al dente.
+While the sardines are cooking bring the fennel flavored water to a boil over medium heat 275ᵒF, add the pasta, and cook al dente.
 Drain and mix the pasta carefully with the sardines and sauce.

 Top with pecorino cheese, serve with Italian bread and a full-bodied white wine.